 Home abs workout

 There are a lot of people that will tell you that doing continuous crunches is the best ab workout.
 They are wrong.
-The other misconception is that you need tons of special equipment to tone your abs.
-The truth is that some abs equipment can help and you can see examples of this inexpensive equipment here.
+The other misconception is that you need tons of special equipment to tone your abdominal muscles and upper body.
+The truth is that some abs equipment can help improve strong core muscles and you can see examples of this inexpensive equipment here.

-Doing the abs workout exercises that we recommend here will be good for you but if you need to lose weight then the exercises alone won’t help that much.
-You need to combine your abs workout with a healthy and nutritional diet so that you can lose those unwanted pounds.
+Doing the home abs workout exercises that we recommend here will be good for you but if you need to lose weight then the exercises alone won’t help that much.
+You need to combine it with a healthy and nutritional diet so that you can lose those unwanted pounds.

-Here are 10 of the best exercises for your abs workout:
+Here are 10 of the best exercises for your best abs home workout:

 - The Plank Tap